ytakefuji/counting-for-entomologists/README.md

 # Counting the number of dead bugs for entomologists

 <pre>
-This repository introduces a new tool for entomologists.
+This repository introduces a new tool on counting for entomologists.

 Counting the number of dead bugs or insect corpses on a plane is a very time-consuming task.